| |

 application for certification.
 The AICPA offers the ethics exam.

-Helpful Hints – When taking the ethics exam, which is managed by the Arizona Society of CPAs,
+Helpful Hints – When taking the ethics exam, which is purchased through the Arizona Society of CPAs,

 specify you are taking it for the Arizona State Board